qlik-oss/scriptappy/README.md

 ## Purpose

 The purpose of this project is to define and provide a standard for describing JavaScript APIs.
-By defining a machine-readable format of the consumable API, additional tools can be created based on the provided specification:
+By defining a machine-readable format of the consumable API, additional tools can be created based on the specification:

 - Generate API reference documentation
 - Generate typings (TypeScript, Flow etc.)